kylephillips/favorites/readme.txt

 = 1.1.5 =
 * Added functionality to display users who have favorited a post.
 Use the shortcode [post_favorites] or one of the two new template functions: get_users_who_favorited_post or the_users_who_favorited_post.
 View the plugin website for options and usage examples.
+* Added shortcode and template functions to display a "Clear Favorites" button.
+Button clears all user favorites when clicked.
 * Added developer hook for after a post has been favorited
 * Deleted and unpublished posts removed from user favorites and lists.